 When I was younger, I visited Mesa Verde, Colorado, which is probably the most famous cliff dwellings of the Anasazi.
 I was amazed by the beauty of the architecture and the mystery surrounding the people.
-As the young reader I was at the time, I went home and immediately tried to find any book, movie, or article I could find on this people.
+As the young reader/writer I was at the time, I went home and immediately tried to find any book, movie, or article I could find on this people.
 I could find little.

 Out of all of the listings on this list, these people have been ignored the most.
 There are a couple history books about them, but that is about it.
 And, personally, I think there is so much beauty and inventive survival in this society that make it interesting to write about.
 These people did not form an organized government.
-They were small, separate, but interesting.
+They were small, separate, but intriguing.